imgdrive/SoftModalMessageBox/README.md

 </table>

 ## Notes
 - SoftModalMessageBox internally constructs a DLGTEMPLATE structure, and then calls InternalDialogBox to create a dialog box.
-The FontHeight of DLTEMPLATE is assigned to 0x7FFF, which indicates that this dialog box uses MessageBox special font.
+The FontHeight of DLGTEMPLATE is assigned to 0x7FFF, which indicates that this dialog box uses MessageBox special font.
 Call SystemParametersInfo(SPI_GETNONCLIENTMETRICS, 0, &ncm, 0) ncm.lfMessageFont return the LOGFONT.

 - Dialog size: https://devblogs.microsoft.com/oldnewthing/20110624-00/?p=10343